 Standard Parking Corp.
-(STAN)’s acquisition of Central Parking Corp. won U.S. Justice Department approval after an agreement to sell some assets.
+(STAN:US)’s acquisition of Central Parking Corp. won U.S. Justice Department approval after an agreement to sell some assets.

 The Justice Department, in court filings today in Washington, said the company must divest itself of its interests in 107 parking facilities within the next 90 days.
 The facilities are located in 29 cities in 21 states, including Atlanta, Boston and Baltimore, according to a department statement.